rolfwessels/template-react-spa-site/README.md

 - ⚛️ React + Vite (super-fast dev experience)
 - 🎨 TailwindCSS for utility-first styling
 - 🎛️ Radix UI primitives for accessible components
+- 📊 ui-shadcn for graphs and other UI components (https://ui.shadcn.com/)
 - 🔌 Optional GraphQL support with apollo and graphql-codegen
 - 🧪 Vitest + Testing Library for testing
 - 🛠️ Makefile automation for local/dev tasks